-Countywide Plan; Submitted Project Materials; Fault Activity Map of California, 2010; California Important Land Finder; Phase I Cultural Resources Investigation a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving:

-i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map Issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Countywide Plan; Submitted Project Materials; Fault Activity Map of California, 2010; California Important Land Finder; Phase I Cultural Resources Investigation i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map Issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42 ii) Strong seismic ground shaking?